 - As a result, a large number of Jews started flowing into Palestine and they bought land and started settling down there.

-- Later through Balfour declaration, the British foreign secretary James Balfour agreed to the establishment of a Jewish homeland.
+- Later through the Balfour Declaration, the British foreign secretary James Balfour agreed to the establishment of a Jewish homeland.

 Arab’s fight against the Israel (1948-49)